Northside • The Urban Village

 Cash a check at the bank, pick up the latest record or CD from your favorite artist, get your hair styled, do an art project that will engage your children, browse the hippest fashions, play in the park, get your bicycle tuned up, shop for antiques, musical instruments, imported furniture, hardware, craft beers, or vintage clothes, get a tattoo, get a prescription filled, check out a book or dvd at the library, buy organic produce, fresh fruit, eggs and bread, and then relax with a latte over lunch – all within four blocks!
 If you live in Northside, that’s just a sample of what our 'downtown' has to offer, all within walking distance of your home.

-The Northside Farmers Market is Open for the season at Hoffner Park!
+The Northside Farmers Market is Open for the season at North Presbyterian Church!

-Northside Farmers Market: Wednesdays, 4-7pm at Hoffner Park, Hamilton Avenue at Blue Rock.
+Northside Farmers Market: Wednesdays, 4-7pm at North Presbyterian Church, 4222 Hamilton Avenue.

-The summer Northside Farmers Market has fresh picked fruit and vegetables from local farms, a Farm-to-Table demonstration, live music, family-friendly activities from Happen, a great playground, food trucks and crafts.
+The winter Northside Farmers Market has fresh picked fruit and vegetables from local farms, a Farm-to-Table demonstration, live music, family-friendly activities from Happen, a great playground, food trucks and crafts.